 Oh definitely.
 For me it’s especially hard when I see other people’s success and that they achieved it in a different way than me.
 It’s hard not to doubt my own journey and conviction.
 Especially those people who are more guarded and edited than I am.
 Some feeds are so clean!
 But it doesn’t take me long to realize that that is just not me.
 My feed is a true representation of who I am.
 It’s kind of a mess…it’s all over the place…I share a little too much at times…and I post exactly how I feel.
 I’ve come to realize my success has come because I’ve been myself and people can relate to that.

 I’ve had moments of thinking I need one.
-Not lately but about two years ago I was determined to start one and thought it was the only way I’d see success past a certain level.
+Not lately but a few years ago I was determined to start one and thought it was the only way I’d see success past a certain level.
 I tried quite a few times but always hit road blocks and setbacks.
 I actually own my own domain and everything!
 But it never came together.
 Now I’ve come to realize it’s not really necessary to accomplish my goals.
 I look at it as if I had a blog I would need additional content that I don’t offer on my Instagram feed…and I honestly don’t think I have it!
 I recently started a YouTube channel where I post tutorials and thrift hauls and it has been a great way to share more.
 At this point and the way social media is moving I just don’t see the need to have a blog anymore.
 I actually feel fortunate I never started one.
 I’m not sure it would’ve made me any more successful and it saved me a ton of time and energy!
 Running a blog is no joke.

 Having a creative outlet saved me from drowning in motherhood.
 Losing yourself in the overwhelming task of being a mom is a reality…and not a healthy one.
 Find what you’re passionate about and don’t feel guilty pursuing it.
 Staying true to yourself and chasing your dreams will make you a better mom and will set a healthy example for your kids.
 And try your best to not judge other moms whose passions are different than yours.